pan-unit42/wireshark-tutorial-Dridex-traffic/README.md

 # wireshark-tutorial-Dridex-traffic
-pcaps for Wireshark tutorial about examining Dridex infection traffic
+This repository contains zip archives of pcaps for our Wireshark tutorial about examining Dridex infection traffic.
+The password for any of the zip files posted here is: infected